-Included in the \$2.99 million are \$187,315 of project costs from the Emergency Water and Sewer program: Reconstruction of sewage pump station #3 in La Loche and sewage lagoon repairs in St. George's Hill.
+Included in the \$5.13 million is \$33,460 of project costs from the Emergency Water and Sewer program:

+- ⇒ Sewage lagoon repairs in St. George's Hill; and - ⇒ Repair water supply line in Cumberland House.

 For all water and wastewater infrastructure projects, the NMTA has a contractual arrangement with Saskatchewan Water Corporation for provision of project management services.
 Services consist of general engineering, infrastructure assessment and planning, managing, design, budget control and payment administration, and the construction and commissioning of works.
-Contract expenditures in 2015 were \$552,021, \$278,985 of that total is integrated into the \$2.99 million of Northern Water and Sewer program costs.
+Contract expenditures in 2016 were \$524,456, \$482,245 of that total is integrated into the \$5.13 million of Northern Water and Sewer program costs.

 In 2005, SaskWater implemented an asset management program to document and catalogue knowledge of its existing assets and assist the corporation in its own project management services.
 As part of the asset management program, SaskWater initiated condition and criticality assessments to determine the state of assets and prioritize asset replacement as part of capital budgeting.
 From this, SaskWater developed a preventative maintenance program and asset protocols for future asset inputs and work order uploads.
-In 2015, SaskWater began to formally track the programs progress, which saw \$8.8 million dollars in 2015 invested into asset renewals and replacements.
-Additionally, SaskWater invested \$4.8 million of capital on new growth.
+In 2015, SaskWater began to formally track the program's progress, and in 2016-17 saw \$8.6 million dollars invested into asset renewals and replacements.
+Additionally, SaskWater invested \$6.5 million of capital on new growth.
 The majority of this capital was put towards the development of new water and wastewater facilities in communities in need of safe and reliable water and wastewater services.
+Over the last 10 years SaskWater has invested 25.2 million dollars to replace and expand the municipal water supply systems to the communities supplied with water from the City of Saskatoon (Aberdeen, Allan, Bradwell, Clavet, Dundurn, Dalmeny, Elstow, Hague, Hanley, Hepburn, Martensville, Osler, and Warman).
 These capital investments accommodate community growth and increased supply needs, and do so in a manner that meets and/or exceeds regulatory treatment requirements.

 SaskWater tracks water quality (in accordance with provincial regulations) on all of its systems to ensure the water supplied is safe for human consumption.
 In order to ensure its services are also reliable, SaskWater tracks the reliability of the waterworks system through a Service Reliability Index, which is verified quarterly.
 This Index incorporates four equally weighted factors: unplanned service interruption, length of interruption, planned service interruption and water loss.
 SaskWater believes these factors provide a good indication of the reliability of their services to customers.
-In 2015, SaskWater achieved the target that was set corporately for this index, which can be found in SaskWater's 2015-16 annual report.
+In 2016-17, SaskWater achieved the target that was set corporately for this index, which can be found in SaskWater's 2016-17 annual report.